Age of consent in South America: Peru

 The age of consent in Peru has changed several times during recent years, and has been subject to political debates.
 As of December 2012, it was fixed at 14, regardless of gender or sexual orientation, in accordance with a decision of the Constitutional Court of Peru.
 Art.
 173 and 176-A of the Criminal Code prohibit sexual conduct with children under 14.
 Consensual sexual acts with youth aged 14–17 are not illegal, although there is a prohibition against using deceit to gain sexual access to a minor under 18 (Art.
 175).

 Uruguay

-The age of consent in Uruguay is 15 regardless of gender or sexual orientation (Penal Code, Art.
-272 & 267).
+The age at which there are no restrictions for sexual activity in Uruguay is 18, regardless of gender or sexual orientation, and differing levels of protection are instituted for children under 12, 15 and 18, with the general age of consent being 15.

+The age of consent is 13 if the difference in age in not more than 8 years.
+(Penal Code, Art.
+272, 267, 274).

 For sexual relations with children aged 12–15, violence is legally presumed until otherwise proven (Art.
 272–1).
 In such cases, the accused has the onus probandi (burden of proof) to demonstrate that consent was given.
 Below the age of 12, proof of consent is not a defense.

 Uruguay also has a corruption of minors law, which can bring charges to those manipulating minors below the age of 18 into having sexual relations (Art.
 274).
 For ages over 15, however, a lawsuit can be initiated only by a minor or the minor's parents, except when the minor has no parents or legal guardian, or where the accusation is brought against a parent or legal guardian (Art.
 279).